|Elliott Sound Products||Linear Power Supply Design|

 Common mode noise is any noise signal that is common to both the active (hot) and neutral mains leads.
 This is not coupled through the transformer magnetically, but capacitively.
 The higher the capacitance between primary and secondary windings, the more common mode noise will get through to the amplifier.
 The much loved toroidal transformer is much worse than conventional "EI" (Ee-Eye) lamination transformers in this respect because of the large inter-winding capacitance.
 An electrostatic shield will help, but these are uncommon in mass produced toroidal transformers.
 The conventional transformer is usually better, and by using side-by-side windings instead of the more common (and cheaper) concentric windings, common mode noise can be reduced by an order of magnitude.

-Input mains filters can remove either form of high frequency noise component to some degree, and large spikes can be removed using Metal Oxide Varistors (MOVs) that effectively short circuit the noise pulse, reducing it to a level that is (hopefully) inaudible.
+Input mains filters can remove either form of high frequency noise component to some degree, and large spikes can be tamed using Metal Oxide Varistors (MOVs) that effectively short circuit the noise pulse, reducing it to a level that is (hopefully) inaudible.
 Contrary to the beliefs of some, there is no panacea for noise, and it is best attacked in the equipment, rather than the now popular (but mainly misconceived) notion that an expensive mains lead will cure all.

 Regulation: When specified, regulation is based upon a resistive load over the full cycle, but when used in a capacitor input filter (99.9% of all amplifier power supplies), the quoted and measured figures will never match.